WSU-kduncan/ceg3120-oneal43/Projects/Project2/README.md

 1. VPC created & configured & role described
    ![vpc](Images/ONeal-VPC.png)
-  - VPC known as Virtual Private Cloud enables users to launch AWSresources into a virtual network that resembles a traditional network.
+  - VPC known as Virtual Private Cloud enables users to launch AWS resources into a virtual network that resembles a traditional network.
 2. Subnet created & configured & role described
    ![subnet](Images/ONeal-Subnet.png)
+  - A subnet is a range of IP adresses in the VPC that you can launch AWS resources into.
+This includes both public and private subnets that can be used for a variety of reasons.
 3. Internet gateway created & configured & role described
    ![gateway](Images/ONeal-gw.png)
+  - An internet gateway enables resources in your public subnets (such as EC2 instances) to connect to the internet if the resource has a public IPv4 address or an IPv6 address.
 4. Route table created and configured & role described
    ![routetable](Images/ONeal-routetable.png)
    ![routetable rule](Images/routes.png)
+  - A route table contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.
 5. Security group created and configured & role described
    ![Security Groups](Images/SGs.png)
+   - A security group controls the traffic that is allowed to reach and leave the resources that it is associated with.
+For example, after you associate a security group with an EC2 instance, it controls the inbound and outbound traffic for the instance.

 ## Part 2